Pr. George’s officer charged with assault and misconduct after encounter with handcuffed teen

 The indictment of Wormuth comes amid a period of turmoil for the department.

-Velez and other department leaders, including former chiefs Hank Stawinski and Mark Magaw, became targets of the federal discrimination lawsuit and were accused by the plaintiffs and community groups of failing to address the department’s alleged shortcomings.
+Velez and other department leaders, including former chiefs Hank Stawinski and Mark Magaw, became targets of the federal suit and were accused by the plaintiffs and community groups of failing to address the department’s alleged shortcomings.

 Velez has been in the top job on an acting basis since last summer but was passed over to become the permanent chief in favor of Malik Aziz, an outside candidate who has spent his career with the Dallas Police Department.
 Aziz will take over in May.